Psychedelics Research: 1963 Redux

 University research centers from coast to coast are studying psychedelics, and entrepreneurs are launching psychedelics tourism retreats in Latin America and Europe, where the laws regarding these drugs are looser.
 Big Pharma is making significant forays into psychedelics research and biotech investors are filing for patents.

-According to a recent report by Global Industry Analysts, the psychedelic drugs market is set to reach a value of $6.3 billion in 2026, up from $3.2 billion in 2021.
-That’s a compound annual growth rate of 14.5% during the five-year forecast period.
+According to a report by Global Industry Analysts, the psychedelic drugs market is set to reach a value of $6.3 billion in 2026, up from $3.2 billion in 2021.
+That’s a compound annual growth rate of 14.5% during a five-year period.

 The World Health Organization estimates that 264 million people around the world suffer from depression, often chronic and resistant to treatment.
 Psychedelics, in conjunction with talk therapy, are a proven remedy.